rajesh-nitc/terraform-gcp-foundation/README.md

 - Don't use hierarchical firewall policies
 - Don't use kms
 - Limit log sinks
-- Regular cleanup of artifact registry images in infra/cicd pipeline projects
+- Regular cleanup of artifact registry images in infra and cicd pipeline projects